Why is my iPhone not turning on – causes and fixes (Updated)

 3. Check the USB cable and power adapter

-If ‘force restart’ doesn’t work and if you see your iPhone doesn’t turn on even after this, the next thing you should do is, check the power adapter and the USB cable.
-An iPhone, iPad, or iPod Touch may fail to turn on if the device’s battery is not charged enough to run it.
+If ‘force restart’ doesn’t work and if your iPhone won’t switch on even after this, the next thing you should do is, check the power adapter and the USB cable.
+An iPhone, iPad, or iPod Touch may fail to turn on if it’s battery is not charged enough to run it.

-Generally, if there is not enough battery power iPhone displays the low-battery image and it becomes unresponsive when you try to turn the device on.
-But, when the battery is completely dead, it won’t respond and you’ll just see a black screen.
-In such a situation, your iPhone won’t turn on until you let it charge for a while.
+Generally, if there is not enough battery power, the iPhone displays the low-battery image and becomes unresponsive when you try to turn the device on.
+But, when the battery is completely dead, it won’t respond and you’ll see a black screen.
+In such a situation, your iPhone will not turn on until you let it charge for a while.
 Therefore, plug in your device and let it charge for up to one hour.
-A few minutes after you plug in the phone, you should see the charging screen.
+You should see the charging screen a few minutes after you plug in the phone.
+For stubborn cases, make sure to charge your iPhone for at least 30 minutes or until it starts—sometimes a trickle of power isn’t enough to wake it up right away.

 my iPhone won't turn on